dteod/mtdp/README.md

 While multi-threaded, a pipeline was designed to be configured and controlled by a single thread.
 Actively configuring a pipeline from multiple threads is not a requirement for this library: this choice was made to reduce the footprint to a bare minimum, though passively waiting for pipeline activity is supported.
 If your software architecture needs to configure a pipeline from multiple threads you should provide your own synchronization mechanisms.

 ## Build instructions
-To build the library, you will need a C11 compatible compiler and CMake.
+To build the library, you will need a C11 compatible compiler (actually C17 is configured) and CMake.
 Run the following from the command line

 ```
 mkdir -p build